BeastlyGhost/BeastlyGhost/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a few FNF Projects, some of which have other very talented coders on them, I'd recommend checking them out!
+- 🔭 I’m currently working on a few Friday Night Funkin' Projects, some of which have other very talented people on them, I'd recommend checking them out once I'm done
 - 🌱 I’m currently learning Haxe, Lua and (hopefully) Rust and C+
-- 💬 Ask me about literally anything, I can't guarantee I will have a correct answer, but an answer? maybe...
+- 💬 Ask me anything, I can't guarantee I will have a correct answer, but I will have one for sure.
-- 📫 How to reach me: through Discord, @BeastlyGhost∞#9035
+- 📫 How to reach me: through Discord, @BeastlyGhost#9035
 - 😄 Pronouns: he/him (but it really doesn't matter for me honestly)